Tag Archives: 2019 Films

 Grade: B

-An impossible feat would have been to eclipse the magic of the stage version or the loveliness of the animated version, but The Lion King (2019) offers a different approach well.
+An impossible feat would have been to eclipse the magic of the stage version or the loveliness of the animated version.
+Still, The Lion King (2019) offers a different approach as well.

-Arguably, animated in a way and in a way not, this version is heavily CGI (or in this case computer-generated animation-CGA) infused with marvelous visual effects and creativity.
 Partial to the two-former offering, this telling is lovely and perfect for the entire family.

 The realism of the animals and scenery is remarkable.

-To recap new viewers, the story centers on a den of lions living among the creatures in the “Pride Lands of Africa”.
-They hunt, prance, love, and guard their territory, mostly from the hungry hyenas, who are kept at bay during peaceful times.
+To recap, new viewers, the story centers on a den of lions living among the creatures in the “Pride Lands of Africa”.
+They hunt, prance, love, and guard their territory, mainly from the hungry hyenas, who are kept at bay during peaceful times.

-King Mufasa (James Earl Jones) and Queen Sarabi (Alfre Woodard) are fair rulers and anticipate their son, Simba (Donald Glover), taking over the throne one day much to the chagrin of Mufasa’s evil brother, Scar (Chiwetel Ejiofor), who was passed over for the crown.
+King Mufasa (James Earl Jones) and Queen Sarabi (Alfre Woodard) are fair rulers and anticipate their son, Simba (Donald Glover), taking over the throne one day, much to the chagrin of Mufasa’s evil brother, Scar (Chiwetel Ejiofor), who was passed over for the crown.

-Envious of Simba, Scar tricks him and his friend Nala (Beyonce) into wandering in the land of the hyenas hoping to cause their deaths.
-When his plot is foiled by a heroic Mufasa, Scar ups the ante and hatches a scheme to kill his brother.
+Envious of Simba, Scar tricks him and his friend Nala (Beyoncé) into wandering into the land of the hyenas, hoping to cause their deaths.
+When a heroic Mufasa foils his plot, Scar ups the ante and hatches a scheme to kill his brother.

-He not only succeeds but makes Simba believe he caused his father’s death.
-Ashamed, the youngster runs away to begin a new life unaware that he will one day return to save the day.
+He not only succeeds but also makes Simba believe he caused his father’s death.
+Ashamed, the youngster runs away to begin a new life, unaware that he will one day return to save the day.

-Props must be given to the filmmakers for inclusion and cultural authenticity as many of the characters, especially those front and center, are voiced by African- American talent.
-This is a high achievement since the film is set in Africa and why would the voices be Caucasian?
+Props must be given to the filmmakers for their inclusion and cultural authenticity, as many of the characters, especially those at the forefront, are voiced by African-American talent.

 Heavyweights like Jones and Woodard sound polished, especially Jones with his deep and dominant, yet fatherly voice, perfectly cast as the King.
 Woodard provides gentle warmth and confident complexity.